An excerpt from my trip on the Radiant Body Yoga Retreat in Puerto Vallarta with Kat Colla and Desiree Pais

 “I’m not flexible enough for yoga” says someone during every yoga conversation.

 Yoga is so much more than flexibility.
-To me, yoga is a practice of the mind, and follow url then the body.
+To me, yoga is a practice of the mind, and then the body.
+My friend became a yoga teacher in Rishikesh and said exactly that.
 The movement of the body allows for the mind to engage, to allows it to be still, and in turn, connect the mind, body, and soul.
 Yoga changes your life.

 Desiree’s wish is for us to have our own quiet practice that leaves others wondering.
 And when they ask us what we’re doing, just bring them along to class.